python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_1a_print_and_inputs.md

 ## Copy and modify the previous example so that it asks the user for the name of a car,
 ## and then prints "The car you named is ____.
 Do you have one?"
 ## In the blank, you should include whatever car the user named.
+## Example run 1:
+##   Type the name of a car: 📝 Honda
+##   The car you named is Honda.
+Do you have one?
+## Example run 2:
+##   Type the name of a car: 📝 Ford
+##   The car you named is Ford.
+Do you have one?
+## (The "📝" emoji is optional.
+It indicates where the user
+##  will enter input.)

 ## 4e
 ## Copy and modify the previous example so that it asks the user for the name of an animal,
 ## and then prints "The animal you named is ____.
 I think that it would make a nice pet."
+## Example run:
+##   Type the name of an animal: 📝 dog
+##   The animal you named is dog.
+I think that it would make a nice pet.

 ########################
 ##  INSTRUCTOR-CHECK  ##
 ########################